stan3/papscan/README.md

 * avoid getting a photocopier with expensive per sheet maintenance agreements
 * unlimited flexibility in what you do with the scanned page
     + the example script converts to pdf and uploads to a windows file share
-* get a high end HP or fujitsu
+* use a fast high end HP or Fujitsu (or other SANE supported) scanner with a sheet feed

 ## Requirements